 Arguably the most generic of the bunch, the 1988 Cal League San Bernardino Spirit card for Ken Griffey Jr. is not going to win any design contests.
-The hunched pose of Griffey and large border do not make for the most visually appealing option.
+The hunched pose of Griffey, combined with a large border, does not make for the most visually appealing option.
 It also doesn't help that Griffey looks like he is very unhappy with something.
 He has a similar unlicensed version with a virtually identical back.
 The key difference in spotting the authentic card is the image of Griffey.

-Evoking more of the late-80s feel, this card recognizes Ken Griffey Jr. as a minor league All-Star.
+Evoking more of the late-'80s feel, this California League card recognizes Ken Griffey Jr. as a minor league All-Star.
 Although he played with three minor league teams, the Spirit are the main focus of his early cards.

 With a vivid red border, 1988 ProCards showcases Ken Griffey Jr. on his last stop before Seattle.
 This Vermont Mariners card is his final official minor league card.

 While Star cards are not actually minor league cards, they are licensed.
 Several options are available, but the 1988 Silver Series is among the most valuable.
-The set includes nine different cards that each feature a different title.
+The set has nine different cards that each feature a different title.
 Themes include Father/Son, The Future and #1 Prospect.
 It is believed there are 2,000 total sets.
 Also, a black-bordered promo card exists that is listed as one of 400 on the back.

 Following the same format as the Silver Series, there are nine consecutive Ken Griffey Nova cards, each with a different title.
 Again, a promo card adds to the total.

 Unlicensed Ken Griffey Jr. Minor League & Pre-Rookie Cards